pamelarussell/TCIApathfinder/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Pamela Russell <pamela.russell@ucdenver.edu>’

-New submission

-This is my first submission.

 ## Downstream dependencies
 There are no downstream dependencies.

-## A note on tests and examples
+## A note on authentication
 Tests and examples are passing locally, but are not run as part of the check because a key is required to access the wrapped API.
+Vignettes require an API key to build.